stephencweiss/stephencharlesweiss.com/content/blog/2019-09-23/tutorial-even-more-basic-react-app.md

     <script>
       const App = () =>
         React.createElement(
-          'div', // the element that’s rendered
+          'div', // the element that's rendered
           { id: `main-div` }, // the props that are passed to the rendered element React.createElement('h1', {}, 'Adopt Me!') // the children of our element ) // our current entire app